Advice to Students

 Advice to students already at USC

-In the Spring semesters, I have regular office hours on campus.
-Feel free to come by during those hours (no appointment needed---that's why they're regular office hours).
+In semesters when I teach, I have regular office hours on campus.
+Feel free to come by during those hours (no appointment needed—that’s why they’re regular office hours).

 For class related questions other times during the year, or if you cannot make my office hours, please contact me by e-mail.
 Please indicate the reason you want to talk in the mail.